 Beginning in 1982, NWF’s Great Lakes Regional Center has built an exceptional team with deep knowledge of our region’s conservation challenges.
 We firmly believe that when communities are healthy, wildlife will flourish too.
 We recognize that Equity and Justice are essential to creating healthy habitats for all.

 The land the City of Ann Arbor occupies is the ancestral, traditional, and contemporary lands of the Anishinaabeg – (including Odawa, Ojibwe and Boodewadomi) and Wyandot peoples.
-I further acknowledge that our City stands, like almost all property in the United States, on lands obtained, generally in unconscionable ways, from indigenous peoples.
+We further acknowledge that our City stands, like almost all property in the United States, on lands obtained, generally in unconscionable ways, from Indigenous Peoples.
 The taking of this land was formalized by the Treaty of Detroit in 1807.
 Knowing where we live, work, study, and recreate does not change the past, but a thorough understanding of the ongoing consequences of this past can empower us in our work to create a future that supports human flourishing and justice for all individuals

 Learn more about the land you inhabit and existing land treaties here.

 Here are our important programs that showcase the unique way we work.
 Take a look around, and visit our program pages for more information!